Water Quality Improvement

 At present, these STAs south of Lake Okeechobee have an effective treatment area of 57,000 acres, which includes STA expansions completed in 2012 in the Everglades Agricultural Area (EAA) that added nearly 12,000 acres of treatment wetlands.
 North and east of Lake Okeechobee, STAs are also used to remove phosphorus from water flowing into the lake, St. Lucie Estuary and Indian River Lagoon.

-As of April 2017, EAA Best Management Practices and Stormwater Treatment Areas together have removed more than 5,387 metric tons of total phosphorus from water entering the Everglades Protection Area.
-South Florida was impacted by two large storm events in Water Year 2018, and a record volume of 1.6 million acre-feet of water were treated in STAs, reducing phosphorus load by 84 percent.
+As of April 2018, EAA Best Management Practices and Stormwater Treatment Areas together have removed more than 6,165 metric tons of total phosphorus from water entering the Everglades Protection Area.
+South Florida was impacted by two large storm events in Water Year 2018, and a record volume of 1.6 million acre-feet of water were treated in STAs, reducing phosphorus load by 77 percent.
 Two decades ago, before STAs were constructed, phosphorus concentrations in Everglades-bound waters averaged 170 parts per billion (ppb).
 Today, the concentrations in discharges to the Everglades have been as low as 11 ppb.